csaf-poc/csaf_distribution/docs/csaf_aggregator.md

-client_cert             // path to client certificate to access access-protected advisories client_key              // path to client key to access access-protected advisories client_passphrase       // client passphrase to access access-protected advisories
+client_cert             // path to client certificate to access access-protected advisories client_key              // path to client key to access access-protected advisories client_passphrase       // client passphrase to access access-protected advisories header                  // adds extra HTTP header fields to the client
 ```

 Next we have two TOML _tables_: